Techtonica/curriculum/functional-programming/FP.md

 #### Part II.
 Filter
 The purpose of the filter is to return a specified subset of the original array elements.
 When you call `filter` on an array and a function, it uses the function to check to see if the elements in the array meet a certain condition.
 If it does meet the condition, it keeps it in the array; if it does not meet the condition, it filters it out of the array.
-Example: Let's say that you have an array of restaurants, and you want to know what your options are for only restaurants that are open at 7a.
+Example: Let's say that you have an array of restaurants, and you want to know what your options are for only restaurants that are open at 7 am.
 You have a class called `Restaurant`, which has a property `openingTime`.

 ```JS
     const validRestaurants = allRestaurants.filter(restaurant => restaurant.openingTime <= 7)